Skip to content

 Bits come in two kinds, inspired by the habit loop:

-A Watcher observes external systems or schedules and emits events that start a habit.
-Think of it as the "cue" in the habit loop.
-Use createWatcher (or its alias createTrigger).
+A Cue observes external systems or schedules and emits events that start a habit.
+Think of it as the "cue" in the habit loop - the signal that initiates the routine.
+Use createCue (deprecated aliases: createTrigger, createWatcher).

-A Doer executes a specific operation as part of the habit's routine.
+A Routine executes a specific operation as part of the habit's workflow.
 It receives input, performs work, and returns output.
-Use createDoer (or its alias createAction).
+Use createRoutine (deprecated aliases: createAction, createDoer).

 Capabilities Model